ipfs/kubo/filestore/README.md

 ## Quick start

-To add a file to IPFS without copying, first bring the daemon offline and then use `add --no-copy` or to add a directory use `add -r --no-copy`.
-(Throughout this document all command are assumed to start with `ipfs` so `add --no-copy` really mains `ipfs add --no-copy`).
+To add a file to IPFS without copying, first bring the daemon offline and then use `filestore add` or to add a directory use `filestore add -r`.
+(Throughout this document all command are assumed to start with `ipfs` so `filestore add` really mains `ipfs filestore add`).
 For example to add the file `hello.txt` use:
 ```
-  ipfs add --no-copy hello.txt
+  ipfs filestore add "`pwd`"/hello.txt
 ```
+(Because the operating system idea of the current directory may differ from what you think it is, absolute paths are required.)

 The file or directory will then be added.
 You can now bring the daemon online and try to retrieve it from another node such as the